JACKDANIELS-777/Diamant/README.md

 # Diamond
-This is a prototype interpreter for a new programming language callde Diamond
+This is a prototype interpreter for a new programming language called Diamond.

+Still in super early development stages.